I’ve successfully completed the spear throwing obstacle in the Spartan Race twice and would like to share the technique I used to do it.

 - Pivoting your body and back foot when you’re ready to toss it.
 Think of the same paper airplane or when you toss a baseball.

-3 steps to setting up the perfect throw:
+3 steps to setting up the perfect spear throw for the Spartan Race:

 1) The hard part is getting your hand used to letting go of the weapon at the right moment when you do launch it.
 Before you begin, position yourself like this: